buhrmi/buhrmi/README.md

 ## Hi there 👋

-I'm a web developer and a [Twitch streamer](https://twitch.tv/buhrmitv).
+I'm not a [Twitch streamer](https://twitch.tv/buhrmitv).
+Clicking this link will not result in anything.

-Come on over.
-Punch & Pie.

 ## Current projects